AdriLorenz/School-chamber/README.md

 npm install
 ```

+When everything is installed, you must create your own database connection.
+Add and run the scripts located [here](/server/database)

-When everything is installed, you should go to /server/config/database and change "root" and "adri123" for the user and password of your MySQL.
+Then, go to /server/config/database and change "root" and "adri123" for the user and password of your MySQL.
 You must use
 the database scripts located inside the database folder.

 ```